kreuzert/jupyterhub-outpost/helm/README.md

 [![Documentation Status](https://readthedocs.org/projects/jupyterhub-outpostspawner/badge/?version=latest)](https://jupyterhub-outpostspawner.readthedocs.io/en/latest/?badge=latest)
 [![GitHub JupyterHub Outpost](https://img.shields.io/badge/Source_code-github-blue?logo=github&logoColor=white)](https://github.com/kreuzert/jupyterhub-outpost)

 JupyterHub Outpost can be used as an additional, external source to start and manage single-user servers.
 Like in JupyterHub itself, different Spawners can be configured at the Outpost.
-It's best used togehter with the [jupyterhub-outpostspawner](https://pypi.org/project/jupyterhub-outpostspawner/) configured at JupyterHub.
+It's best used together with the [jupyterhub-outpostspawner](https://pypi.org/project/jupyterhub-outpostspawner/) configured at JupyterHub.

 [Overview of JupyterHub OutpostSpawner and JupyterHub Outpost](https://jupyterhub-outpostspawner.readthedocs.io/)